cfengine/documentation/reference/components/cf-agent/bundles-for-agent/delete_tree-in-edit_xml-promises.markdown

 ---
 layout: default
-title: delete ftree in edit fxml promises
+title: delete_tree in edit_xml promises
-categories: [Bundles for agent,delete ftree in edit fxml promises]
+categories: [Reference, Bundles for agent, delete_tree in edit_xml promises]
 published: true
-alias: Bundles-for-agent-delete-ftree-in-edit-fxml-promises.html
+alias: reference-bundles-for-agent-delete-tree-in-edit-xml-promises.html
-tags: [Bundles for agent,delete ftree in edit fxml promises]
+tags: [reference, bundles for agent, delete_tree, edit_xml, xml, files promises, promises]
 ---

-### `delete_tree` promises in edit\_xml

 This promise is part of the XML-editing model.
 It assures that a balanced XML tree, containing the matching subtree, will not be present